Experiencing the Power of the Gospel

 So now let’s look at “how” He was made:

 Heb 2 (v.
 17) Therefore, in all things He had to be made like His brethren,...

 Who are His brethren, the angels?

 Read (v.
 16) For verily He took not on Him the nature of angels; but He took on Him the seed of Abraham. [ KJV ]

 ....But as Christ humbled Himself to the nature of man, He could be tempted.
 He had not taken on Him even the nature of the angels, but humanity, perfectly identical with our own nature, except without the taint of sin.
 A human body, a human mind, with all the peculiar properties, He was bone, brain, and muscle.
 A man of our flesh, He was compassed with the weakness of humanity.

-So, Christ had to “put on” the nature of what He came to redeem!!
+So, Christ had to “put on” like a jacket, the nature of what He came to redeem!!

 In the next section we will learn, just what did Christ do with that body?

 1. Dan Augsburger, (2009).
 The Branch and the Vine (sermons by Frank B. Phillips), p.7, Booklet.